seontechnologies/playwright-utils/README.md

 # Create a tarball package
 npm pack

-# Install in a target repository
+# Install in a target repository (change the version according to the file name)
 # For npm projects:
-npm install /path/to/playwright-utils-1.0.0.tgz
+npm install ../playwright-utils/seontechnologies-playwright-utils-1.0.1.tgz

 # For pnpm projects:
-pnpm add file:/path/to/playwright-utils-1.0.0.tgz
+pnpm add file:/path/to/playwright-utils-1.0.1.tgz
 ```

 ## Release and Publishing